ivw/ezmode-vscode/README.md

 ## Comparison with other modal editors

 EzMode doesn't add as many commands as Vim, for example, but EzMode can use any action that's already available in the IDE.

+- No block cursor
+- No changes to copy/paste behavior
+- `ijkl` instead of `hjkl`

 EzMode uses *object-verb* style like Kakoune, rather than Vim's *verb-object* style.
 A few common examples: